operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/testing.md

 ## e2e Integration tests

 - **For Golang-based operators**: you can create the e2e tests using Go.
-See the `test` directory for the Memcached sample under the [testdata/go/v3/memcached-operator][sample] to know how can you built your own e2e tests.
+See the `test` directory for the Memcached sample under the [testdata/go/v3/memcached-operator][sample] to see an example of e2e tests.
 - **For Ansible-based operators**: you can use [Molecule][molecule], an Ansible testing framework.
 For further information see [Testing with Molecule][molecule-tests].
 - **For Helm-based operators**: you can also use [Chart tests][helm-chart-tests].

 Alternatively, you can achieve the same goal using shell scripts.
-You might want to look in some scripts as a helper that was used to test old versions of projects built with SDK `1.0.0` see:
+The following are a few examples of shell scripts used for testing projects built with SDK `1.0.0`:

 - [Legacy test to check Golang-based Operators][go-legacy-shell]
 - [Legacy test to check Helm-based Operators][helm-legacy-shell]